Kamchatka© Igor Shpilenok

 Julia Smith | Senior Communications Manager

 Julia joined Wild Salmon Center in 2024, bringing more than a decade of strategic marketing, communications, and digital storytelling experience in Oregon’s fruit and wine industries.
 In each of her roles, Julia’s community building and grassroots outreach helped small agricultural companies create big impacts.
-A University of Montana graduate with a B.A. in Philosophy, she focuses on the big picture while creating meaningful connections for people, the culture around food and agriculture, and sustainability for the land itself.
+A University of Montana graduate with a BA in Philosophy, she focuses on the big picture while creating meaningful connections for people, the culture around food and agriculture, and sustainability for the land itself.

 Ellie Stair | Development Associate

-Tasha Thompson, Ph.
-D. | Conservation Geneticist
+Tasha Thompson, PhD | Conservation Geneticist

 Tasha is the inaugural Polsky Conservation Research Fellow at the Wild Salmon Center where she is developing a public database of whole genomes collected from hundreds of Chinook salmon and steelhead across the species’ range.
 Tasha lives in Oregon on the beautiful North Umpqua River with her husband, toddler twins, and a dog. | Email Tasha Thompson